 We spend a lot of time instrumenting our systems to be able to do that to be able to connect the buyer with the right person at the right time.

 Do you see those changes persisting?
-What are some things that Ops teams can do to best meet those needs?
+What are some things that Ops teams can do to meet those needs best?

 Yes, I think it’s here to stay.

-The concept of taking a client or a prospect to a steak dinner and having enterprise reps flying all over the country is going to diminish greatly.
+The concept of taking a client or a prospect to a steak dinner and having enterprise reps flying all over the country will diminish greatly.

 That’s one behavioral shift that I think is going to continue.

-In addition, we’re very strong proponents of the idea that AI is going to play a significant role in this process when it comes to meeting buyers where they are at and on their terms any time of day.
+In addition, we’re very strong proponents of the idea that AI will play a significant role in this process when it comes to meeting buyers where they are at and on their terms any time of day.

-Our belief is that AI is not necessarily going to replace all interactions, it’s going to do the things that humans don’t want to do anyway and make the process more efficient for both the buyers and the sellers.
+We believe that AI is not necessarily going to replace all interactions; it’s going to do the things that humans don’t want to do anyway and make the process more efficient for both the buyers and the sellers.

-From an Ops perspective, you have to figure out how AI can be incorporated into the buying process in a way that still feels authentic and makes sure you are still leveraging humans for the thing that humans are doing best – creativity, building rapport, etc.
+From an Ops perspective, you have to figure out how AI can be incorporated into the buying process that still feels authentic and makes sure you are still leveraging humans for the thing that humans are doing best – creativity, building rapport, etc.

-Whether you are in sales, CS, or marketing, you have to figure out what that balance is.
+Whether you are in sales, CS, or marketing, you have to figure out that balance.